Go back

 Keri McInnis (Term expires in 2026)

-McInnis is a 1995 graduate of Austin Peay State University (APSU) and is an alumna of the university’s prestigious President’s Emerging Leaders Program.
+McInnis is a 1995 graduate of Austin Peay State University (APSU) and an alumna of the university’s prestigious President’s Emerging Leaders Program.
 Tennessee Gov. Bill Lee appointed her to serve on APSU’s Board of Trustees in August 2020.
-McInnis also served on the APSU Foundation Board of Trustees and is a past member and founding board chairman of the APSU College of Business advisory board.
+McInnis is a past APSU Foundation Board member and a past member and founding board chairman of the APSU College of Business advisory board.
 In 2013, she was appointed by Tennessee Gov. Bill Haslam and served two terms on the Tennessee Student Assistance Corporation Board.

 Mike O'MalleyMike O’Malley, an Air Force veteran, earned his college degree from Ohio University.
 When he moved to Clarksville in 1988, the successful businessman saw how important APSU was to the entire community.